redpanda-8/MongoApp/README.md

 Start MongoDB:
 1. Check if Network Access of current IP adress is in whitelist
+2. Clusters Connect -> Drivers ->
+    1. (2)check code editor (VScode) do you have mongodb - if no in Terminal write "npm install mongodb"
+    2. (3) check .env MONGO_URL= IS IT same link
-2. Database Access Edit Check password (must be same) .env file MONGO_URL= (if not-change to new <new> and delete <>)
+3. Database Access Edit Check password (must be same) in .env file MONGO_URL= (if not-change to new <new> and delete <>)
-3. Clusters Connect -> Drivers -> (2)check VScode do you have mongodb-if no in Terminal npm istall mongodb, (3) check .env MONGO_URL= is it same link -> Done

 Postman:
 1. Download Postman desktop agent - open RMouseClick in Taskbar
-2. In webpage My Workplaces -> New -> HTTP -> http://127.0.0.1:999 ->Choose method
+2. In webpage My Workplaces -> New -> HTTP -> http://127.0.0.1:999 -> Choose method
+for example:

-for example: POST->Body->Raw->for example:
+    1. POST->Body->Raw->for example:
     {
         "name": "Pukis",
         "email": "pukis@gmail.com",
         "password": "pukis123",
         "role": "simple"
     }
--> push Send
+    2. -> push Send
 3. Checking if the data was saved in MongoDB push refresh.

+Make sure PORTS in all files are the same:
+1. .vscode folder > settings.json
+2. src folder > app.js
+3. public > js folder files
+4. .env
+5. server.js